Redume/Redume/README.md

 ---

 Q: Why is project "X" not being updated?
-Or does another one start updating/appearing altogether?
+Or does another one start updating / appearing altogether?

 A: Either I got tired of one project and I wanted to do another, or I lost the motivation to update or maintain the project.